izzy1-1/Data-Structures-and-Analysis-of-Algorithms/Linear Search/Readme.md

    - Print "Element not found in the array"
 6. End

+Sure, here is the time and space complexity for the linear search algorithm written in the requested style:

 ## Time and Space Complexity

-### Time Complexity
-The time complexity of the linear search algorithm is **O(n)**, where **n** is the number of elements in the array.
-This is because in the worst-case scenario, the algorithm will have to compare the target element with all elements in the array.

-### Space Complexity
+- **Time Complexity**:
+  - **Best Case**: O(1) - This occurs when the target element is the first element in the array.
+Only one comparison is needed.
+  - **Average Case**: O(n) - This occurs for an average input.
+The target element may be anywhere in the array, so it requires comparisons with approximately half of the elements.
+  - **Worst Case**: O(n) - This occurs when the target element is the last element in the array or is not present at all, requiring comparisons with all elements.

-The space complexity of the linear search algorithm is **O(1)**.
-This is because the algorithm only uses a constant amount of extra space, regardless of the size of the input array.
+- **Space Complexity**: O(1) - Linear search only uses a constant amount of additional space, regardless of the size of the input array.

+  -  **Concept:** When we say the space complexity is ***O(1)***, we are referring to the additional memory that the algorithm needs to execute, aside from the memory used by the input itself.

 ## Explanation
 Linear search is a simple search algorithm that checks each element in an array sequentially until the target element is found or the end of the array is reached.
 This algorithm is straightforward and works well for small or unsorted datasets.
 However, its efficiency decreases as the size of the dataset increases, making it less suitable for large datasets compared to more advanced search algorithms like binary search.